AlibabaCloudDocs/cdn/intl.en-US/Service Management/Monitoring and usage analytics/EdgeScript monitoring.md

 -   Exception

-An error occurs while Alibaba Cloud CDN is executing the script.
+An error occurs while Alibaba Cloud CDN was executing the script.
 Typically, the error is caused by logic errors in the script or timeouts of script execution.
 For example, a parameter passed to the request is set to an invalid value or Alibaba Cloud CDN has been executing the script for more than 50 milliseconds.
 You can add the \_es\_dbg **extension** to the script and use the debugging tool in the upper-corner of the EdgeScript page to debug the code.
 Then, you can use the debugging information to troubleshoot the error.
-For more information about how to add the \_es\_dbg extension, see [Configure a script in the Alibaba Cloud CDN console](/intl.en-US/EdgeScript/Introduction/Configure a script in the Alibaba Cloud CDN console.md).
+For more information about how to add the \_es\_dbg extension, see [Use EdgeScript to create a script](/intl.en-US/EdgeScript/Use EdgeScript to create a script.md).

 **Note:** You can set \_es\_dbg to any value.
 Client requests must carry the same value.
 For example, if you set \_es\_dbg=123 in the Alibaba Cloud CDN console, client requests must also carry \_es\_dbg=123. |
 |**Error**|Indicates that an error occurs while Alibaba Cloud CDN is executing the script.
 In this case, an error code is returned.
 Error codes and descriptions:-   400: The script contains an unsupported function.